rmdelossantos/anytime/README.md

-# Project for AnyMind Group Application

-Repo of the Python technical project for AnyMind Group application process \
-I called this AnyTime (pun intended 😉)
+# GraphQL-Django Implementation

+Repo for GraphQL-Django review.
+This is a time-logging app called AnyTime

 ## Setup